 Seeking Anxiety Treatment if You Need It

 Though self-quarantine means staying home as much as possible, you may still seek anxiety treatment in a crisis.
 Call your mental health provider and explain your situation.
 They may ask you to come into the office, or your prescriber may decide to change your medications.
-Many insurance plans offer telehealth services now that let you seek anxiety treatment over the phone while covering a portion of the cost.
+Many centers offer telehealth services now that let you seek anxiety treatment over the phone while covering a portion of the cost.

 It’s vital to remember that help is still out there if you need it.
 Don’t feel like you have to remain home and suffer alone if you’re in crisis.
 Reach out for help with anxiety treatment by calling Washburn House at 855.298.3104 today.